greenboxal/doggohub/doc/integration/saml.md

 ### 500 error after login

-If you see a "500 error" in GitLab when you are redirected back from the SAML sign in page, this likely indicates that GitLab could not get the email address for the SAML user.
+If you see a "500 error" in DoggoHub when you are redirected back from the SAML sign in page, this likely indicates that DoggoHub could not get the email address for the SAML user.

 Make sure the IdP provides a claim containing the user's email address, using claim name `email` or `mail`.